locationtech/geomesa/docs/user/upgrade.rst

 GeoMesa has transitioned from Dropwizard metrics to :ref:`geomesa_metrics`.
 As a result, the configuration for :ref:`kafka_index` metrics and converter :ref:`converter_metrics` has also changed.
 Existing Dropwizard configurations have been deprecated, but will continue to work until they are removed in the next major release.
-However, metric names and formats may change slightly due to the difference in Micrometer's implementation.
+However, metric names and formats may change due to the difference in Micrometer's implementation.

+The ``MicrometerSetup`` class introduced in GeoMesa 5.3 has been deprecated.
+In most scenarios, the data store parameters ``geomesa.metrics.registry`` and ``geomesa.metrics.registry.config`` can be used instead.
+For programmatic usage, ``PrometheusRegistry`` and ``CloudwatchRegistry`` can be invoked directly.
+See :ref:`geomesa_metrics` for details.

 Partitioned PostGIS Table Changes
 ---------------------------------